Actions-R-Us/actions-tagger/README.md

 ## Debug Logging
 This action supports [debug logging](https://help.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#enabling-debug-logging).
-When enabled, it will dump the output of the api call for creating the tags.
+When enabled, it will dump the output of the api call for creating the tags/branches.
 This is useful for testing and should be included when reporting bugs.

 # Usage